KeshiaRose/Data-Driven-Parameter-Summary/README.md

+>**This version of the extension is for testing.
+Please go to the [Extension Gallery](https://extensiongallery.tableau.com/products/27) for the latest official version.**

 # Data-Driven Parameters
 This extension allows you to add a parameter to a Tableau dashboard whose domain is based on your data.
 Added a new product line?
 No longer do you need to manually edit the parameter to update it, with this extension your parameter values update automatically!